Frankel (horse): Stud career

 Frankel's first runner on a racecourse was a bay colt named Cunco who won on his debut in a Newbury maiden on Friday, 13 May 2016.
-Cunco had the distinction of also being Frankel's first ever foal, born in Ireland at the Coolmore Stud and was out of Chrysanthemum who was the first mare scanned in foal to Frankel.
+Cunco was also Frankel's first-born foal, born in Ireland at the Coolmore Stud, and was out of Chrysanthemum, who was the first mare scanned in foal to Frankel.
 Frankel's first major winners came in the summer of 2016 as Fair Eva won the Princess Margaret Stakes and Queen Kindly took the Lowther Stakes.
-In December he had his first winner at the highest level when his daughter Soul Stirring won the Grade 1 Hanshin Juvenile Fillies.
-In 2017 Soul Stirring won the Yushun Himba.
+In December, he had his first winner at the highest level when his daughter Soul Stirring won the Grade 1 Hanshin Juvenile Fillies.
+In 2017, Soul Stirring won the Yushun Himba.
 Frankel sired his first winner of a European Group 1 race when Cracksman won the Champion Stakes in October 2017.
 As a result, his stud fee rose from the initial £125,000 to £175,000.

-In 2018 Frankel reached 20 Northern Hemisphere Group winners faster than any other European sire in the history of the Pattern, and was second only to his sire Galileo in terms of Group winners foaled from 2014 to 2016 north of the Equator.
-His 2018 Group winners included Without Parole, winner of the St James's Palace Stakes at Royal Ascot (at which Frankel was the leading sire), and Cracksman, who won a second Champion Stakes to become the first horse since his sire to win at successive British Champions Days.
-Frankel's percentage of stakes horses to runners was an incredible 27%.
+In 2018, Frankel reached 20 Northern Hemisphere Group winners faster than any other European sire in the history of the Pattern and was second only to his sire Galileo in terms of Group winners foaled from 2014 to 2016 north of the Equator.
+His 2018 Group winners included Without Parole, winner of the St James's Palace Stakes at Royal Ascot (at which Frankel was the leading sire) and Cracksman, who won a second Champion Stakes to become the first horse since his sire to win at successive British Champions Days.
+Frankel's percentage of stakes horses to runners was 27%.